2025 Canadian Grand Prix

 The 2025 Canadian Grand Prix (officially known as the Formula 1 Pirelli Grand Prix du Canada 2025) was a Formula One motor race which was held on 15 June 2025 at the Circuit Gilles Villeneuve in Montreal, Quebec, Canada.
 It was the tenth round of the 2025 Formula One World Championship.

 George Russell of Mercedes took pole position and victory for the event, ahead of Max Verstappen in the Red Bull in second and Russell's teammate Kimi Antonelli in third, the latter becoming the third-youngest driver to score a podium finish in Formula One.
 Championship rivals Oscar Piastri and Lando Norris collided in the closing stages leading to Norris's retirement from the race.
 Norris apologised and was penalised for the collision.

-By finishing fourth, Piastri increased his championship lead to 22 points.
+By finishing fourth, Piastri increased his championship lead to 22 points over Norris, with Verstappen a further 21 points behind in third.
+In the Constructors' Standings, the result moved Mercedes to second place with 199 points, 16 clear from Ferrari who dropped down to third.

 Background

-The event was held at the Circuit Gilles Villeneuve in Montreal for the 44th time in the circuit's history, across the weekend of 13–15 June.
+The event was held at the Circuit Gilles Villeneuve on Île Notre-Dame in Montreal for the 44th time in the circuit's history, across the weekend of 13–15 June.
 The Grand Prix was the tenth round of the 2025 Formula One World Championship and the 54th running of the Canadian Grand Prix as a round of the Formula One World Championship.